astoeckel/aravir-rtc/README.md

 * `tick()` should be called from an ISR and will advance the internal second counter by one.
 * `update()` commits the internal second counter to the registers.

+### Porting to other platforms

+Given a standard compliant C++14 compiler and library, this code is 100% platform independent.
+However, the code requires an atomic update of the tick counter.
+On more potent target platforms this is accomplished by using the `<atomic>` header from the C++ standard library, which may not be available for 8-bit µCs.
+The code contains special handling for AVR microcontrollers where ISRs are temporarily disabled during the update using the AVR libc `<util/atomic.h>`.
+Please feel free to contribute code for other platforms that cannot use the standard library.

 ## Unit tests